-Keith Urban And Carrie Underwood To Play ‘The Fighter’ At ACM Awards
+Keith Urban And Carrie Underwood To Perform ‘The Fighter’ At ACM Awards

 “It was a very quick song to write because I literally just thought about [Nicole] and I, and our relationship at the beginning and some of the thing the we’d said,” Urban told People.
 “And they all went into that song.”

 According to Billboard, Urban originally began working on the song while he was in London during the autumn of 2015.
-At the time Nicole Kidman was starring “in the West End production Photograph 51,” and Urban reportedly asked songwriter busbee to join him overseas for a few days.
+At the time, Nicole Kidman was starring “in the West End production Photograph 51,” and Urban reportedly asked songwriter busbee to join him overseas for a few days.

 Per Billboard, Urban and busbee put together a “bridge” for “The Fighter” after leaving London and arriving back in Los Angeles.
 This part of the song was later specifically designed for Underwood.